Editorial statute

 6. The Ethics Board shall consist of at least one chairperson and two deputies.
 All statements of the Ethics Board shall be made on behalf of the Ethics Board by its Chairperson or, if the Chairperson is unable to do so, by one of his or her deputies.

-8. Members of the Ethics Board are appointed for three years.
+8. The members of the Ethics Board are appointed for three years.
 Multiple appointments are permitted.

 10. The Ethics Board shall meet in private.
 Its deliberations shall be confidential.
 If necessary, only the results of the deliberations shall be reported, not the individual positions of the Ethics Board members.